dominuszain/CompAstroBio/README.md

 **Kernel → Restart & Run All**.
 Both notebooks complete in a few minutes on a standard laptop CPU.
 The CNN demo trains a network from scratch on 80 samples;
 no GPU required.
+NOTE: Make sure to point the notebooks where the dataset is located.

 ## Full Dataset